-The conditions under which certain users can access microdata are regulated by the Ordinance on conditions and terms of access and use of confidential statistical data of the Croatian Bureau of Statistics for scientific purposes.
+The conditions under which certain users can access microdata are regulated by Ordinance on conditions and terms of using confidential statistical data of the Croatian Bureau of Statistics for scientific purposes (NN, No. 5/23).
 Microdata are available on user request with the consent of the Statistical Confidentiality Committee and the Director General of the Croatian Bureau of Statistics, on CD, in the Safe Room since 2015 and via remote access since 2016.